I put off flying with my children for as long as possible. Flying by yourself is hard. Flying with a baby? Now that’s just crazy, right?!

 Waiting on your flight is sometimes tougher on littles than when you’re up in the air.
 Here are a few things we’ve done to help pass the time and prevent meltdowns:

 Go find the mothers room/nursing pod and nurse or feed your baby.
-I have found that feeding E in a quiet place really helps to calm her.
-If the airport you’re travelling in has a mothers’ room definitely go check it out.
-I’ll nurse E and then rock her and she usually takes a little snooze– it’s perfect!
+I have found that feeding in a quiet place really helps to calm babies If the airport you’re travelling in has a mothers’ room definitely go check it out.

 Keep your stroller and check it at the gate.
 That way when your little one gets cranky you can walk them around the airport and hopefully they’ll fall asleep for a bit, too.